realyukii/ptrace-demo/writeup.md

 recent changes add support for decoding machine instructions with the help of the Zydis library; you don't need to install a disassembler in your head anymore!

 current problem (2025-07-21 18:52):
-- instruction longer than 8 bytes probably will not decoded correctly
 - it would be great if the program can format and print the encoded instructions properly